The EU’s common system of value added tax (VAT)

 FROM WHEN DOES THE DIRECTIVE APPLY?

-It has applied from 1 January 2007 and had to become law in the EU countries by 1 January 2008.
+It has applied since 1 January 2007 and had to become law in the EU countries by 1 January 2008.

 For more information, see: